Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

         "https" strings in the HTML of the test application will be changed to be "http".

-..
-Paul: We'll probably need a whole section explaining proxyInjectionMode that includes when, and why, someone might use it.

 We also support two Java system properties: -Dhttp.proxyHost and -Dhttp.\
 proxyPort.
 Selenium-RC normally overrides your proxy server configuration, using the Selenium Server as a proxy.
 Use these options if you need to use your own